We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 You have a million things to do in your small business.
 You want to focus on activities that generate revenue.
 Accounting isn’t one of them — so you might let it fall by the wayside.

-But following a regular accounting schedule ensures you have the right financial data at the right times.
+However, following a regular accounting schedule ensures you have the right financial data at the right times.

 You won’t be scrambling at the last minute to ensure your finances are up-to-date if you set a regular time to input your transactions.
 You’ll be able to make better business decisions with more confidence.